-- 1. All paid and unpaid adults working in a leadership, administrative, supervisory or instructional capacity on behalf of The Mountaineers with Internal Youth Programs, Partner Youth Programs and Family Programs in any capacity must be qualified Youth Leaders. - 2.
-Public Programs must have a minimum of one qualified Youth Leader in each program area who is responsible for monitoring appropriate behavior of Youth Program Assistants and other adults. - 3.
+All paid and unpaid adults working in a leadership, administrative, supervisory or instructional capacity on behalf of The Mountaineers with Direct Enrollment I Youth Programs, Partner Youth Programs and Family Programs in any capacity must be Qualified Youth Leaders, and have completed the relevant training for the program.

+- 1. Public Programs do not require the presence of a Qualified Youth Leader. - 2.
 When Youth participate in Adult Programs, a minimum of one qualified Youth Leader must be present on site at all times.
 That Youth Leader is responsible for monitoring the appropriate behavior of Youth Program Assistants and other adults.
 This includes properly training Youth Program Assistants in appropriate behavior and in specific ways to avoid risk and protect themselves and the youth in the program.